Michael Worton

 Michael John Worton CBE FCIL (born 1951) is a British scholar of French.
-He was Vice-Provost (International) of University College London (UCL), appointed 1998.
+From 1998 until 2013, he was Vice-Provost (Teaching and Learning; Academic; and International) of University College London (UCL).
 He held this appointment concurrently with the university's Fielden Professorship of French Language and Literature.
 He retired at the end of September 2013.
+In light of how his research had expanded over the years into many disciplines, UCL awarded him the title of Emeritus Professor of Arts.